 The public safety dispatchers serve as the critical link between the College community and all public safety emergency and non-emergency responders.
 The dispatchers are committed to acquiring and disseminating pertinent information to help protect life, property, and the environment.
 In doing so, they strive to provide the community with the highest level of service.

 Foothill-De Anza Police Department Records Unit

-The records division of the Foothill-De Anza Police Department is the repository and official custodian of records for the department.
+The Records Unit of the Foothill-De Anza Police Department is the repository and official Custodian of Records for the department.

 Foothill-De Anza Police Department's Records personnel manage the daily influx of police reports and paperwork generated by police officers and police dispatchers.
 Reports filed at the police department become part of the Automated Records Management System (ARMS).
 Crime reports are filed with the Santa Clara County District Attorney's Office for review.
 Our crime statistics are sent to the California Department of Justice, the FBI, and the District Chancellor's Office for inclusion in the state and federal crime statistics, along with the "Student's Right-to-Know" Clery information.

-We generate approximately 500 reports a year, 40 arrest cases, 600 moving/mechanical citations, and 18,000 parking citations a year.
+We generate approximately 500 police reports, 40 arrest cases, 600 moving/mechanical citations, and 18,000 parking citations a year.

 We provide fingerprinting services utilizing the Live Scan inkless electronic fingerprinting system.
 Fingerprints are electronically transmitted to the California Department of Justice and FBI for completion of a criminal record check.
 We fingerprint approximately 1,200 applicants a year.

 Police Records Supervisor: Christine Smith – 650-949-7513

 Campus Center - Room 2103 (click for campus map)